Shota Arveladze: Tbilisi and Trabzonspor

-Ajax Amsterdam
+Ajax

-In summer 1997, Arveladze signed for Ajax Amsterdam.
+In summer 1997, Arveladze signed for Ajax.
 Later, he declared that he was so nervous during his first training session, that he even forgot to take football boots with him.
 He became a close friend to Ronald de Boer during his spell in Amsterdam.
-His first game at Amsterdam Arena was a special day for the Georgian player.
-On 15 August 1997, Ajax Amsterdam faced Brazilian side Grêmio in a friendly game.
+His first game at the Amsterdam Arena was a special day for the Georgian player.
+On 15 August 1997, Ajax faced Brazilian side Grêmio in a friendly game.
 Arveladze scored a goal, while his wife Tamuna gave birth to their first child, Giorgi hours before the game.

-Arveladze made a debut for Ajax against Vitesse Arnhem, where he replaced Gerald Sibon and scored the fourth goal for the club.
+Arveladze made a debut for Ajax against Vitesse, where he replaced Gerald Sibon and scored the fourth goal for the club.
 During his first season, he scored three hat-tricks in Eredivisie and total 25 goals in 31 appearances.
 The manager of the Amsterdam-based club Morten Olsen was very pleased with the performance of the young striker.
 Arveladze was a key figure for the club during 1997–98 UEFA Cup as well.
-He scored 7 goals in 8 games for the club, including hat-trick against NK Maribor.
+He scored seven goals in eight games for the club, including hat-trick against NK Maribor.
 Ajax were eliminated in quarter-finals, against Spartak Moscow.
 Arveladze scored the club's single goal in a tie.
 During his first season, he faced twice NAC Breda, where his twin brother Archil played.
 This remains as one of the most memorable facts in Shota's career.

 In summer 1998, Ajax signed Arveladze's close friend Giorgi Kinkladze from Manchester City for £5 million.
 They had been friends since their childhood and that looked like a dream move for both.
 However, Kinkladze's spell at Ajax proved unsuccessful.